 - Conceals or attempts to conceal a hypodermic needle on his or her person and intentionally or knowingly penetrates a law enforcement officer or an officer or employee of a correctional institution, a county jail or prison, a detention facility or a mental hospital during the course of an arrest or any search of the person

-Differences between Simple Assault and Aggravated Assault
+What is the Difference between Simple Assault and Aggravated Assault?

 An individual may be charged with simple assault or aggravated assault even when the victim does not suffer an injury.
 In cases where an injury has occurred, the law draws a distinction between bodily injury and serious bodily injury.
 Simple assault charges generally involve bodily injury or an attempt to cause bodily injury.
 An example of a bodily injury may include a laceration to a part of the body, a bloody nose or a soft tissue injury.